Connecting IRL (In Real Life)

 We sincerely believe that the timing for this program's content is more valuable than ever, since many are spending long hours on screens and facing a variety of emotions with school closures and cancelled activities.
 We are excited to offer this new program to interested teens to teach them alternate methods of connecting with others in a safe space, as well as coping tools they can use.

-Connecting IRL is for the everyday teen who is a sophomore, junior or senior attending a high school in or around the South Bay or Long Beach, who may be struggling with screen time and want a safe space to practice reconnecting in real life.
+Connecting IRL is for the everyday teen - sophomores, juniors and seniors attending a high school in or around the South Bay or Long Beach - who may be struggling with screen time and want a safe space to practice reconnecting in real life.
 Designed with valuable input from teens themselves, the program will help teens understand the link between screen time and well-being, as well as provide a place where teens can connect and share experiences with each other, and learn ways to cope when they’re struggling.
 Click here to learn more about our new focus and click here to learn about our Youth Mental Health research and development.

 This program is a community-based, skill-building program focused on increasing awareness, empathy and resilience in youth.
 It is not meant to be formal group therapy or a replacement for mental health services.
 While teens will learn the benefits of volunteer service, participate in service projects, and earn service hours, volunteerism is not the main purpose of the program.

 The program will help individual teens navigate a world focused on screens and combat the pressure of perfection by raising awareness around screen usage and habits, offering opportunities to form closer connections to other teens, normalizing the struggles everyone is facing, and give teens more coping tools to practice regularly.

 The program fee is $10 a session or $50 total.
 The fee helps cover program materials for each participant.
 The full $50 is due prior to the first session and can be paid by cash, check or credit card.
 More details will be provided when a teen is selected to participate.